nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a student**

 **MSS**

+1. User requests to add a student
+2. TuitiONE adds a student to the list

+**Extensions**

+* 1a.
+Wrong syntax for add command.

+    * 1a1.
+TuitiONE shows an error message.

+      Use case ends.

+* 1b.
+Missing compulsory details in command.

+    * 1b1.
+TuitiONE shows an error message.

+      Use case ends.

+* 1c.
+Student already exists.

+    * 1c1.
+TuitiONE shows an error message.

+      Use case ends.

+**Use case: Delete a student**

+**MSS**

-1. User requests to list persons
+1. User requests to list students
-2. AddressBook shows a list of persons
+2. TuitiONE shows a list of students
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific student in the list
-4. AddressBook deletes the person
+4. TuitiONE deletes the student

     Use case ends.